Download 3DGS Render Addon:

 Reading the full documentation is recommended.
 If you do not have time right now and want to get started immediately, you should at least check these points and the Quick Guides.

-• While moving objects or animating and setting up cameras – it is best to display the 3DGS object as a point cloud.
-When you are all set up – enable camera updates.
+- In Edit Mode: While moving objects or animating and setting up cameras – it is best to display the 3DGS object as a point cloud.
+When you are all set up – enable camera updates or jump into Render mode

-*Video versions are available for each quick guide on our YouTube channel.https://www.youtube.com/@BlenderAddon-fromKIRI
+*Video Quick Guides are available on our YouTube channel.

 Creating a 3DGS object from a mesh object.